audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 Attribute | Type | Description
 --------- | ---- | -----------
 `media` | [Book Expanded](#book-expanded) or [Podcast Expanded](#podcast-expanded) Object | The media of the library item the media progress is for.
 `episode` | [Podcast Episode](#podcast-episode) | The podcast episode the media progress is for.
-Will only exist if the media progress is for a podcast episode.
+It will only exist if the media progress is for a podcast episode.

 ## Playback Session